The following speech was given at the FIERO 2019 PPE Symposium:

 But the problem with NIST, UTECH or any of these research projects isn’t their data.
 Its solid and factual but we still have failed to give firefighters the ability to measure the heat around them.

-Reading smoke doesn’t measure heat!
+Reading smoke doesn’t necessarily measure heat!

 Failing to control the air and allowing convective currents to move around them increases firefighters risk for injuries and death.